raulnq/astro-blog/src/content/blog/the-rise-and-fall-of-famous-js.md

 ---
-title: "Famous.js: The $30 Million Bet on GPU-Accelerated CSS That Tried to Reshape the Web"
+title: "Famo.us: The $30 Million Bet on GPU-Accelerated CSS That Tried to Reshape the Web"
-description: "Once hailed as the future of web UI, Famous.js garnered $30 million for its radical GPU-driven rendering engine.
+description: "Once hailed as the future of web UI, Famo.us garnered $30 million for its radical GPU-driven rendering engine.
 This article revisits its ambitious attempt to overcome HTML5's limitations and why it ultimately faded into obscurity."
 date: 2026-03-18
 tags: ["web-development","javascript","ui-frameworks","gpu-rendering","tech-history"]
 source: "https://www.youtube.com/watch?v=ReAnFFqvCeA"